 - Third World – Global Perspective

 All candidates must successfully complete a fingerprint check through Accurate Biometrics in Springfield.
-Unfortunately, fingerprint checks done through other agencies will not be acceptable.
+Unfortunately, fingerprint checks done through other agencies and for other institutions will not be acceptable.
 The Department also checks the following Illinois State Police Databases: Sex Offender Database, Murder and Violent Offenders Against Youth Database, and the Meth-Amphetamine Manufacturers Database.
-Download the directions for the fingerprint check here.

 Candidates will be required to complete another background check prior to student teaching at the discretion of the school district with which they are placed.